rives-io/riv/docs/developing-cartridges.md

 Notice the data in `hello-optimized.sqfs` cartridge is smaller than `hello-compiled.sqfs`.
-However if you take a look, both cartridges files are still at 4KB, this is because SquashFS files add 0 padding at the end, to make us able to use `mount` command.
+However if you take a look, both cartridges files are still at 4KB, this is because SquashFS files add 0 padding at the end, to make us able to use the `mount` command.
-This cartridge was very simple, only in a more complex you would see the benefits.
+This cartridge was very simple, only in a more complex one you would see the benefits.

 On RIVES it is recommended to upload optimized and small cartridges to reduce costs, and improve its performance.